 Dog Chewing Paws Remedy.
 Skin problems — From dry skin to atopic dermatitis

 In winter, just like human skin, dog skin dries up too.
 It becomes flaky and it cracks.
 We have a variety of lotions to choose on the market to soothe our skin, but dogs choose to lick their skin to ensure relief.
 However, that does not last very long.
 Dogs haven’t evolved yet to tackle extreme temperatures caused as a side effect of global phenomena called climate change.
 Also, the dog’s diet may not be well balanced.
 If oils and fats are less present, it shows in the dog’s skin.
 As we explore these conditions, it becomes more evident that dogs are just like humans.
 It’s just that they cannot talk!

 Dogs can also get atopic dermatitis (a form of eczema).
 Since paws are easily the most vulnerable part of their skin, they catch onto such conditions very quickly.
-A vet can prescribe medication which will solve the problem.
+A vet can prescribe medication that will solve the problem.

 Dogs face hormonal imbalances too.

 The skin becomes very dry and itchy.
 The skin becomes very dry and itchy if there is too little thyroid or excess cortisol (which results from stress), the skin becomes very dry and itchy.
 In fact, a lot of hair starts dropping too, creating bald spots.
 These bald spots which were not previously exposed are more sensitive to the atmosphere.
 So, dogs tend to lick such spots to relieve themselves, increasing the risk of spreading infections.

 Anxiety and other psychological disturbances

 There is a reason a dog is called a man’s best friend.
 It is because they too have feelings, they too understand what it means to love and be loyal.
 Unlike fish in an aquarium, which can survive with just food, dogs need a lot more than that.
 They need constant care, attention, love, affection, and a lot of cuddling.

 Accidents and injuries